 Hulu Original Prey is the newest entry in the Predator franchise.
 An all-new action-thriller set in the Comanche Nation 300 years ago, Prey tells the story of a young woman, Naru.
 She is a fierce and highly skilled warrior who has been raised in the shadow of some of the most legendary hunters who roam the Great Plains.
 Pushing her community to see her more than a woman who can use medicine or cook, she has her heart set on proving herself while hunting.
 So when danger threatens her camp, she sets out to protect her people.
 The prey she stalks, and ultimately confronts, turns out to be a highly evolved alien predator with a technically advanced arsenal, resulting in a vicious and terrifying showdown between the two adversaries.

-Here are four reasons to watch Prey from the people behind it.
+Here are three reasons to watch Prey from the people behind bringing it to life.

 The first reason to watch Prey is of course, the genre fun to be had in this fast-paced action-thriller.
 On building the film, director Dan Trachtenberg said, “The main inspiration behind it was sort of a confluence of a couple things.
 One was really wanting to make a movie that was primarily action-driven, mainly told visually, but not wanting to that just be fun, just be a good time, to wanna inject that with heart and emotion.”
 He added, “the idea to pair the, like, engine of a sports movie, of an underdog story with an action movie was a part of the genesis of this.
 And then, it became, like, well what if the story could focus on characters that normally are not the heroes of the movie that they’re in?
 So that, the watching of the movie could be linked to the experience that the characters go through.”
 And the underdog here?
 Naru, played by Amber Midthunder who, who is continually dismissed and underestimated by the men around her, and well the Predator.